 Neurodiversity

-The term “Neurodiversity” recognises and celebrates the fact that we are all ‘wired’ differently, and will therefore bring different ways of thinking, feeling and doing to our work and to our lives.
-I am passionate about advocating for greater awareness, inclusion and self-advocacy for all forms of Neurodiversity.
+We are all ‘wired’ differently, and therefore bring different ways of thinking, feeling and doing to our work and to our lives.

 About 15-20% of the population is described as neurodivergent – a term that is currently used to encompass such cognitive differences as dyslexia, ADD / ADHD, autism, dyspraxia, Tourette’s and more.
 The term neurotypical is used for the larger proportion of people who are not neurodivergent.
 Other terms used include neurominority or neurodifferent; also neurocognition.